 Limit styling products

 All of us love to try out new hairstyles and experiment with our looks.
 However, using too many styling creams or serums can lead to an accumulation of products in your hair.
 This can attract dirt and dead skin cells to get stuck on your scalp, leading to dandruff.
 Similar reasons suggest that you should be limiting heat-styling your hair and try to use ayurvedic hair products which are made with natural ingredients like amla, almond oil, bhringraj oil.

 To sum up, it is okay to switch it up once in a while, but make sure you take precautions.
 If you use styling creams or gels, make sure you shampoo often enough to get the excess product out of your scalp.
-On the other hand, if you absolutely have to heat-style, never forget to protect your scalp with serums or creams first.
+On the other hand, if you absolutely have to heat-style, never forget to protect your scalp with hair serums or creams first.
 It is recommended that you use Bhringraj oil before shampooing.
 Bhringraj oil is extremely effective against dandruff, hair thinning and hair loss.

 This one may seem obvious, but we mention it because it is important.
 Even if you are someone who suffers from dry dandruff, do not compromise on your hair hygiene needs.
 Use hydrating hair masks and mild shampoo, but wash your scalp frequently so that dead skin cells don’t get accumulated on your head.